artem-palamarchuk96/To-do-list-Angular-2/README.md

 # ToDoList

-This is simple to do list using AngularJS
+This is simple to do list using Angular 2